sal55/langs/pcl/readme.md

 No separate assemblers or linkers are needed; PC.EXE does it all.
 (OBJ output will need my AA assembler, a 150KB program.)

-The processing speed of PCL source code was about 1.2 million lines per second, for PCL -> EXE, but bear in mind the line count might be twice as high as the original source code.
-Generating PCL text is also time-consuming.
-Using a binary PCL file format is more efficient, but the intention is that programs mainly use the API to generate in-memory PCL, then straight to binary.
+The processing speed of PCL source code on my slow PC is about 1.2 million lines per second, for PCL -> EXE, but bear in mind the line count might be twice as high as the original source code.
+Generating the PCL text probably is slower.
+Using a binary PCL file format would be more efficient, but the intention is that programs mainly use the API to generate in-memory PCL, then straight to binary.

 ### PCL Syntax

 This was based on the bytecode I've long used for my dynamic intepreters.
 It is very easy generate, but not so easy to write in.

 Perhaps it looks also like ASM code, but for a far more capable and orthoginal processor.

+Effectively this is a new, low-level language, and PC can be used as a compiler or assembler for it.

 For examples, see test.pcl and fib.pcl.
 For a bigger example, see pc.pcl (50Kloc), and mm.pcl, my new compiler that incorporates the PCL backend.
 This is the MM and PC productts in action: